Democrats vow to push for gun control measures in Congress

 "These are assault weapons.
 You don't hunt deer with these things.
 And I think that's the question that a lot of people are going to have to resolve their own minds: Where should this line get drawn?"
 Malloy added.

-(This story has been corrected to fix spelling of first name of Senator Feinstein in second paragraph: Dianne instead of Diane)
+(This story was fixed to correct spelling of first name of Senator Feinstein in second paragraph: Dianne instead of Diane)